farhan2106/etiqa-test-api/api/README.md

 ## Installation

-1. Modify `ormconfig.json` for your environment.
+1. Rename `.env.sample` to `.env` and modify it for your environment.
 2. Run `npm install`

 ## Running the app